-- Provides automated recording of classroom lectures and events, and publishing to the web or as podcast downloads.
+- CAEN’s Lecture Capture Service provides automated recording of classroom lectures and events, and the ability to publish to the web or as podcast downloads.

-- College of Engineering faculty and instructors may submit a request to use the service in any equipped classroom at no direct cost.
+- Faculty and instructors may submit a recording site request to use the service in any College of Engineering classroom at no direct cost.